DigitalPhonetics/IMS-Toucan/README.md

   specified GPU is set as the only visible device, in order to avoid backend stuff running accidentally on different GPUs.
 So internally the program will name the device GPU0, because it is the only GPU it can see.
 It is actually running on the GPU you specified.
+- read_to_file produces strange outputs - Check if you're passing a list to the method or a string.
+Since strings can be
+- iterated over, it might not throw an error, but a list is expected.

 ---